Red Flag Warning issued for Sheridan County, Casper BLM by NWS - NewsBreak

 Red Flag Warning issued for Sheridan County, Casper BLM by NWS

-Effective: 2021-08-10 13:57:00 MDT Expires: 2021-08-10 22:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now, or will shortly.
+Effective: 2021-08-10 12:00:00 MDT Expires: 2021-08-10 22:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now, or will shortly.
 A combination of strong winds, low relative humidity, and warm temperatures can contribute to extreme fire behavior.
-Target Area: Sheridan County, Casper BLM RED FLAG WARNING REMAINS IN EFFECT UNTIL 10 PM MDT THIS EVENING * IMPACTS: Low humidities, hot temperatures, strong gusty winds, and wind shift with a cold front will create erratic fire behavior and new fire starts. * AFFECTED AREA: In North Central WY Fire Zone...274.
-In Southeast MT and Northwest SD Fire Zone...133. * COUNTIES AFFECTED: In North Central WY...Sheridan.
+Target Area: Sheridan County, Casper BLM RED FLAG WARNING REMAINS IN EFFECT UNTIL 10 PM MDT THIS EVENING * IMPACTS: Low humidities, strong gusty winds, and wind shift with a cold front will create erratic fire behavior and new fire starts. * AFFECTED AREA: In North Central WY Fire Zone...274.
+In South Central MT Fire Zones...125...126...127...128...129.
+In Southeast MT Fire Zones...130...131...132.
+In Southeast MT and Northwest SD Fire Zone...133. * COUNTIES AFFECTED: In Central MT...Golden Valley...Musselshell.
+In North Central WY...Sheridan.
 In Northwest SD...Harding.
-In Southeast MT...Carter...Fallon. * WIND: Northwest 15 to 25 mph with gusts up to 40 mph. * HUMIDITY: As low as 12 percent. * TEMPERATURES: Near 90 degrees. * ADDITIONAL INFORMATION: The expected weather will bring critical conditions to existing fires and possibly allow new lightning holdover fires to emerge.alerts.weather.gov
+In South Central MT...Big Horn...Carbon...Park...Stillwater Sweet Grass...Yellowstone.
+In Southeast MT...Carter...Custer...Fallon...Powder River Rosebud...Treasure. * WIND: Northwest 15 to 25 mph with gusts up to 45 mph. * HUMIDITY: As low as 12 percent. * TEMPERATURES: Near 90 degrees. * ADDITIONAL INFORMATION: The expected weather will bring critical conditions to existing fires and possibly allow new lightning holdover fires to emerge.alerts.weather.gov

 Comments / 0